Female, 75 years, papillary thyroid carcinoma

 The prognosis is good for the major forms of thyroid cancer, with a 10-year relative survival rate of 98% for papillary carcinoma, 92% for follicular carcinoma, and 80% for medullary carcinoma.
 Besides age, where young patients have a considerably better prognosis, the size of the primary tumor and the tumor stage are the most significant prognostic factors.

 Papillary thyroid carcinoma is defined as a malignant epithelial tumor.
-Microscopically the tumor shows evidence of follicular cell differentiation, typically with papillary and follicular structures as well as characteristic changes in tumor cell nuclei.
+Microscopically, the tumor shows evidence of follicular cell differentiation, typically with papillary and follicular structures as well as characteristic changes in tumor cell nuclei.
 The key to an accurate diagnosis are nuclear characteristics, including a ground glass appearance, large size, pale staining and irregular outline with deep grooves and pseudoinclusions.
-Papillary thyroid carcinoma is an indolent cancer, with an excellent long-term prognosis, despite a propensity to invade locally and to spread metastatically to regional lymph nodes.
+Papillary thyroid carcinoma growth slowly, with an excellent long-term prognosis, despite a propensity to invade locally and to spread metastatically to regional lymph nodes.
 Distant metastases are uncommon.

 Follicular carcinoma shows follicular differentiation but lacks the diagnostic features of papillary carcinoma.
 The incidence of follicular carcinoma is higher in areas of endemic goiter and iodine deficiency appears to be the main contributing risk factor.
 In contrast to papillary carcinoma, the main mode of metastatic spread is hematogeneous rather than through the lymphatic system.
 Follicular carcinoma is typically delimited by a fibrous capsule surrounding tightly packed follicles, trabeculae or solid sheets of tumor cells.
 Tumor cells are often cuboidal with dark or pale staining nuclei with inconspicuous nucleoli.
-Occasional follicular carcinomas may exhibit nuclear pleomorphism.
+Rare cases of follicular carcinomas may display nuclear pleomorphism.